tytydraco/yessleep/out/My_wife_thinks_everything_is_worth_keeping_I_wish_I_never_found_out_why.md

 “She *is* gone.
 Nobody's seen her in weeks.
 But no reason to assume the worst.”

 I don't remember what I said after that.
-On the short drive back to our apartment, I tried delicately bringing the subject up with Anna.
+On the short drive back to our townhouse, I tried delicately bringing the subject up with Anna.

 “By the way, you never did tell me what happened to Madeline.”